 All the business activities contributing 10 % or more of the total turnover of the Company shall be stated:

-Sr. Name and description of main products / NIC Code of the Product/ service % to total turnover of the No. Services Company 1 Multilayer Testliner & Testliner Paper 17021 98.78%
+Sr. No. Name and description of main products / Services NIC Code of the Product/ service % to total turnover of the Company i Multilayer Testliner & Testliner Paper 17021 98.58%

 III.
 PARTICULARS OF HOLDING, SUBSIDIARY AND ASSOCIATE COMPANIES: